Eat the Yard Class Series

 Aesthetically pleasing and food producing fruit trees, hedges, vines and garden beds can be used to put your home landscape to work and to make wiser use of irrigation water.

-Whether you are interested in having a complete micro-homestead to stock the larder or just a few blueberry plants from which to gather a snack, this class will give you everything you ne ...more
+Whether you are interested in having a complete micro-homestead to stock the larder or just a few blueberry plants from which to gather a snack, this class will give you everything you need to simultaneous ...more

 Whether you are interested in having a complete micro-homestead to stock the larder or just a few blueberry plants from which to gather a snack, this class will give you everything you need to simultaneously increase the beauty, functionality, and deliciousness of your yard.